 b.
 The name, address and telephone number of the responsible official, the contact person and the owner of the equipment both before and after the change of ownership.

-[ARC 8215B, IAB 10/7/09, effective 11/11/09; ARC 1913C, IAB 3/18/15, effective 4/22/15; ARC 4335C, IAB 3/13/19, effective 4/17/19]

 These rules are intended to implement Iowa Code sections 455B.133 and 455B.134.